spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 - `absolute_path`: Set to `True` if the path is absolute.
 Default: `False`

-## HeaderAnnotations
-List of header annotations to be included in the export.
-This list is defined in the corpus configuration.

-**Arguments:**
-- `config_name`: The config variable pointing out what header annotations to include.
-- `is_input`: If set to `False` the annotations won't be added to the rule's input.
-Default: `True`

 ## Language
 In instance of this class holds information about the luanguage of the corpus.
 This information is retrieved from the corpus configuration and is specified as ISO 639-3 code.